 - Guide dogs travel for free and are allowed on all passenger decks and in the owners' cabin (but must wear a harness or jacket).

-On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) must have valid EU pet passport with standard information about the animal's identity, vaccinations (other treatments).
-Pets also must have approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
-Pets travelling to Norway must be treated for tapeworm.
+On STENA ferries serving Scandinavian routes (to Sweden, Norway, Latvia) are required valid EU pet passports with standard information about the animal's identity, vaccinations (other treatments).
+Pets also must have an approved microchip (or tattoo) and rabies vaccination by an authorized veterinarian.
+Pets traveling to Norway must be treated for tapeworm.
 Passengers with pets must arrive at the port at least 1-hour prior to departure.

 All STENA ships have onboard kennels, of which 7x big (100x97x94 cm), 2x medium-sized (100x64x108 cm) and 16x small (100x65x50 cm).
 All cabins provide TV monitoring of the kennels.
 Visits of the pet during the voyage are recommended.